 Fragile restaurant loyalty is something most restaurant marketers or owners fight.
 However, they can differentiate themselves by integrating fascinating multi-purpose technologies like QR codes in their marketing campaigns.
 Pioneer brands across all industries including the restaurant industry have already tried and tested QR Codes and are currently reaping the benefits in their respective fields.

 How can restaurants personalize customer targeting with QR Codes?

 There is a simple QR code hack that can help boost your restaurant sales and get your patrons hooked on to your offerings.
 The trick to making a difference with your QR code marketing is to use the “Dynamic QR codes.”

-Dynamic QR codes are the upgraded version of the regular static QR codes with an additional capability of changing the URL linked to the QR code in real-time.
-Dynamic QR codes also enable you to personalize customer experience based on time, location and days.
+Dynamic QR codes are the upgraded version of the regular static QR codes with the additional capability of changing the URL linked to the QR code in real-time.
+Dynamic QR codes also enable you to personalize customer experience based on time, location, and days.
 Personalizing customer experience is a crucial marketing function in the restaurant industry since the restaurants have to constantly update their offerings and services based on changing customer preferences.